shared live+work spaces

 What is Hub House?

-A social enterprise functioning as a platform.coop, to develop and operate technology platforms and models for its members (being independent co-owned properties that meet its eligibility requirements), to facilitate operations of their properties, and enable their participation in a wider ecosystem (such as to exchange co-ownership time use amongst independent properties, this enabling co-owners to move amongst them without separate additional investments), to share resources and promote themselves collectively.
+A social enterprise functioning as a platform.coop, to develop and operate models and platforms for its members (being independent co-owned properties that meet its eligibility requirements), to facilitate operations of their properties, and enable their participation in a wider ecosystem (such as to exchange co-ownership time use amongst independent properties, this enabling co-owners to move amongst them without separate additional investments), to share resources and promote themselves collectively.

 What is the relationship between the property co-operative and Hub House?

-Hub House is granted a contract in return for licensing its brand, to assist in the operations of the property on behalf of the property's shareholders.
-The members may revoke this contract, and put in place a new operation and identity as they see fit, or under new terms.
+Hub House provides an umbrella brand and technology platform to assist in the operations of the property.
+The society may revoke this, and put in place a new operation and identity as they see fit.
 It is similarly possible for Hub House to revoke its contract for use of its identity and platform if eligibility changes.
-The contract shall be granted at no cost for the first 2 years, upon expiry Hub House's requirements will include the exchange of a share stake (i.e. the platform benefits if the house benefits, and vice-versa).
+The contract shall be granted at no cost for the first 4 years, then upon expiry Hub House's requirements will include the exchange of a small share stake (i.e. the platform benefits if the house benefits, and vice-versa).
+A rental booking fee may be introduced.

 What is the founder's responsibility and remuneration?